 Combine my Avios

-From there, you can choose how many points you want to transfer and in which direction you want them to be transferred (for example, Aer Lingus to British Airways or British Airways to Aer Lingus).
+From there, choose how many points you want to transfer and in which direction you want them to be transferred (for example, Aer Lingus to British Airways or British Airways to Aer Lingus).

 Transferring Avios to/from British Airways